thedan85/Java-Application-For-Selling-Watches/README.md

 # 🕐 Watch Store Management System (QLCH)

-A comprehensive Java-based desktop application for managing a watch retail store, built with Swing GUI and SQL Server database integration.
+A comprehensive Java-based desktop application for managing a watch retail store, built with Swing GUI and SQL Server database integration created by me and my team, then created my own repository to push the source code.

 ## 📋 Overview